maxgoren/MGCBasic/README.md

     ### REPL Features:
     - enter lines of code one by one
-    - load source from file using .load <filename>
+    - load source from file using '.load filename'
-    - can edit previously entered line by entering new line with same line number.
+    - can edit lines by entering new line with same line number as line you want changed.
-    - if you omit line numbers, they will be assigned automatically
+    - if you omit line numbers, they will be assigned automatically (not when loading from file)
     - .list will show you your program entered so far, including line numbers.
     - .run to execute the program you've entered
     - .done to exit the REPL